fstwn/malt/README.md

 ## Prerequisites

-If you want to use the provided Hops Components, you need the following:
+If you want to use the provided Hops Components by running the componentserver locally on your machine, you need the following:
 - Windows (unfortunately Hops and Rhino.Inside.Cpython won't work under OSX for now)
 - [Anaconda / Miniconda](https://www.anaconda.com/products/individual)
 - Rhino 7.4 or newer
 - [Hops](https://developer.rhino3d.com/guides/grasshopper/hops-component/) ([Install using Rhino package manager by using the `_PackageManager` command](rhino://package/search?name=hops))

+Currently, Malt is being tested to work using the following stack:
+- Rhino 7 SR24 (7.24.22308.15001)
+- Hops 0.15.3
+- ghhops-server 1.5.3
+- rhinoinside 0.6.0

+While different Rhino and/or Hops versions *might* work, there is no guarantee at the moment as malt is in a very early stage.

 # Installation